nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 A classic example is when 2 threads are trying to update the same data source and the new information is a function of the current value.

 Let's pretend we are building a Roman Empire simulation game in which we can manage some cash flow and we have a global balance in [_aureus_](https://en.wiktionary.org/wiki/aureus) (a currency used in the Roman Empire around 100 B.C.E.).
-Now, let's say that our initial balance is `0` _aurei_ and that there are two independent game components (possibly running on separate threads) that are trying to increase the balance by `50` _aurei_ each, we should expect that in the end the balance is `100` _aurei_, right?
+Now, let's say that our initial balance is `0` _aurei_ and that there are two independent game components (possibly running on separate threads) that are trying to increase the balance by `50` _aurei_ each, we should expect that in the end, the balance is `100` _aurei_, right?

 ```text
 0 + 50 + 50 = 100 🤑